JAMBNC/generate-typescript-from-json-schema-action/README.md

-# Fastly EDGE Dictionary key update action
+# Fastly Edge Dictionary key update action

 This github action will update the value of an Edge dictionary located within your Fastly service.
 It utilizes the Fastly API to update this value.
 This will always update the lastest version of the service.

 ## Inputs